-In 2020, the Singapore Government laid out new plans to phase out the use of internal combustion engine (ICE) vehicles, with a major new push towards a green future for the Southeast Asian island.
+Since 2020 and throughout this year (2021) Singapore’s Government has laid out new plans, incentives and tax reductions to phase out the use of internal combustion engine (ICE) vehicles, with a major new push towards a green future for the Southeast Asian island.

 Here are the incentives for electric car drivers in Singapore.

 - For cars registered between 1 January 2018 and 31 December 2020: